A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims | NewsChannel 3-12

 Bonnie Epstein, 56 and David Epstein, 58

-Jonathan Epstein lost both his parents, David, 58, and Bonnie, 56, in the Surfside condo collapse and though he’s processing the loss, he couldn’t be more proud to be their son, he wrote on Facebook on July 3.
+Jonathan Epstein lost both his parents, David, 58, and Bonnie, 56, who were asleep on the 9th floor when the building collapsed.

-From his parents’ Brooklyn home on Wednesday, Jonathan told CNN affiliate WPVI he remembers texting his mom moments after the collapse.
+He told CNN he had reached out to his mother from the family’s Brooklyn home about an hour before the collapse to share a song with her, knowing she’d still be up because “we were both night owls.”

-“I texted my mom, ‘Hey, are you guys OK?’
-And then, the message went from blue to green; it hadn’t been received.
-I’ve spent so much time in their apartment, and I saw which part of the building collapsed and I knew there was no way,” he told WPVI.
+“We bonded over music a lot, so it was just a really quick text,” he said.

 “Thank you to everyone for your kind words over this impossible week, my parents were really the best and it’s been so comforting to relive the joy of their lives through the testimony of friends and loved ones,” Jonathan wrote on Facebook.